yianzhou/yianzhou.github.io/_posts/apple/2021-04-21-unified-logging.md

 You can also access log messages programmatically using the `OSLog` framework.

-You can use launch Instruments from inside Xcode to record and analyze signposts created by your app.

 Log data is kept in a compressed binary format: `.tracev3` files stored under `/var/db/diagnostics/` with support in `/var/db/uuidtext`.

 New `.logarchive` format for portability of logs.
 Essentially a `.logarchive` is a collection of information out of `/var/db/diagnostics` and `/var/db/uuidtext` collected together into a single file that's easier to transfer to email or to attach to bug reports.